 School Admission Code

 Newquay Tretherras will endeavour to provide places for students who are educated in our partner primary schools and whose parents wish them to attend Newquay Tretherras provided that they can be accommodated within the agreed admission limits.

-This policy is written with full adherence to and in accordance with the School Admission Code (2012).
+This policy is written with full adherence to and in accordance with the School Admission Code.
 All statutory obligations defined within this code apply, including the operation of an equal preference scheme.
 Students will be admitted to Year 7 without reference to ability or aptitude using the procedures detailed in this document, which includes arrangements and criteria that will be applied in the event of oversubscription.
-The number intended to admit in September 2016 will be 280.

 The Academy participates in the Local Authority’s Co-ordinated Admissions Scheme and applicants should adhere to all procedures and deadlines within that.
 All applications for places in Year 7 must be made on the common application form known as the (Cornwall Admission) Common Application Form (CACAF).
 There is no additional application form or information required by Newquay Tretherras.
 Full details of the Scheme, including the CACAF, are available on Cornwall Council’s website, www.cornwall.gov.uk.
-Children with a Statement of special educational needs that names Newquay Tretherras will be admitted.
-In-year admissions will be coordinated by Newquay Tretherras: parents and carers should contact Newquay Tretherras in the first instance.
+Children with an Education, Health and Care Plan that names Newquay Tretherras will be admitted.
+In-year admissions are also co-ordinated by the Local Authority.

 Dates for Consultation: 17th October 2019 to 28th November 2019